IRCC updates: Frequently Asked Questions

 I have been admitted to English as an Additional Language (EAL) program(s) at the English Language Centre (ELC) at UVic for studies more than 6 months in duration for an upcoming term, and I haven't yet applied for my study permit.
 Do I need an attestation letter from the province to apply for a study permit?

 Yes.
 As per the IRCC website, most international students studying in Canada for more than 6 months in duration will require a study permit.
-The attestation letter will be required for the study permit application.
+The provincial attestation letter (PAL) will be required for the study permit application.

 If you are an ELC student and you will apply for a study permit from outside Canada, please do not apply for your study permit until you receive an attestation letter from the province.
 If you apply without this letter, IRCC will return your application unprocessed.